jshrdt/adv-machine-learning-A1/README.md

 |o   | 0.67|O |   0.57|O    |0.65|
 |x    |0.73|X|    0.69|w    |0.67|

 As to be expected, the model struggles to tell characters apart which are similar in their upper- vs lowercase formats (e.g. W-w, O-o).
 From the evaluation above the model appears to begin favouring either one of the classes: Higher precision for o/w are accompanied by low recall for their uppercase equivalent.
-A similar issue emerges for lowercase i and lowercase L; some sections in the data seem to stem from fonts with serifs, which might aid classification for some cases, for example capital I. Assuming the source data is sorted correctly, a look at the English/105/200 ('i') and English/108/200 ('l') shows that the dot above the i – which I would have assumed must enable the model to distinguish this form from the more similar l/I at times (ironically in GitHub these look identical, lowercase L / uppercase i for clarity) – is hardly ever preserved at all, further conflating these two forms.
+A similar issue emerges for lowercase i and lowercase L; some sections in the data seem to stem from fonts with serifs, which might aid classification for some cases, for example capital I. Assuming the source data is sorted correctly, a look at the English/105/200 ('i') and English/108/200 ('l') shows that the dot above the i – which I would have assumed must enable the model to distinguish this form from the more similar l/I at times (ironically on GitHub these look identical, lowercase L / uppercase i for clarity) – is hardly ever preserved at all, further conflating these two forms.
 This pattern seems to be present across all resolutions, so it is possible this is an issue with the original cropping of letters, which appears to have cut off the i dots.
-Making this issue similar to the upper- vs lowercase problem.
+Making this issue similar to the upper- vs lowercase problem within one character type.

 * English 300 normal –> English 300 normal
 > $ python3 test_ML2A1.py -lg English -dpi 300 -ft normal -v